aaronchu/heroku-review-envs/heroku-app-create/README.md

 myorg-devapp-pr-number-relatedapp
 ```

+## Known Issues

+### Detection of Buildpacks for Elixir Apps

+You must specify the buildpacks in the configuration of another app in the pipeline (we did this in a `staging` phase app), in order for the buildpacks to be picked up - even if they're specified in the `app.json` file.

-## Auto-deployment of updates to Related Apps
+### Auto-deployment of updates to Related Apps

 We can't orchestrate this by API yet - the GitHub integration for Heroku Pipelines doesn't have this API properly exposed.
 For now, if you want automatic deploys to your Related Apps, you can do that with a few clicks on the Related App itself, within it's pipeline.